Jharmony/Weavers-Resources/LATAM.md

 ## Not Familiar with Deploying on Arweave?
 No Problem! ##

 If you've never deployed on Arweave before, we've got your back.
-Join us at our Raid IV event, starting on August 14th, and we'll walk you through the process step by step.
+Join us in [Discord](https://discord.gg/gvZTg53zuJ) for more resources and help from our amazing community.
 Whether you have questions or need hands-on assistance, we're here to help you deploy your projects on Arweave smoothly.

-## Raid IV Weavers Event: Unleashing Creativity on the Arweave Blockchain ##
+## LATAM Weavers Event: Unleashing Creativity on the Arweave Blockchain in Colombia ##
-Welcome to the Raid IV Weavers event, a dynamic two-week virtual hackathon from August 14th to August 28th, tailored for the Arweave ecosystem.
-With $10,000 in bounties, this inclusive event encourages creativity and collaboration among developers and creatives alike.
-No application is needed—simply join our Weavers Discord, attend the Twitter Space kick-off on August 14th, and start building.
+Welcome to the LATAM Weavers event, a dynamic 3-day in person hackathon from September 5th to September 7th, tailored for the Arweave ecosystem.
+With bounty prizes, this inclusive event encourages creativity and collaboration among developers.
+If you're a in Bogota, Colombia join our in person event and if you have questions join us in our [Discord](https://discord.gg/gvZTg53zuJ) community.

 <!-- Access comprehensive resources in the WeaveWorld Documentation section to support your projects.
 We look forward to seeing your innovative contributions to the Arweave blockchain! -->
 <!--